 There must be adequate bandwidth to support the voice over IP connections between MBG and the SIP Service Provider.
-As a guide, the Ethernet bandwidth is approximately 85 Kb/s per G.711 voice session and 29 Kb/s per G.729 voice session (assuming 20ms Packetization).
+As a guide, the Ethernet bandwidth is approximately 100 Kb/s per G.711 voice session and 40 Kb/s per G.729 voice session (assuming 20ms Packetization).

-NOTE: 20ms Packetization is assumed in these instructions because it is a requirement on the MiVoice Business in Release 4.1.
-MBG as a proxy can aid with variable packetization conversion between the SIP provider and the MiVoice Business.
-Subsequent releases of the MiVoice Business may support various packetization schemes.
+NOTE: 20ms Packetization is assumed in these instructions.
+MBG as a proxy can aid with variable packetization conversion between the SIP provider and the call control.

-As an example, for 20 simultaneous SIP sessions, the Ethernet bandwidth consumption will be approximately 1.7 Mb/s for G.711 and 0.6Mb/s for G.729.
+As an example, for 20 simultaneous SIP sessions, the Ethernet bandwidth consumption will be approximately 2.0Mb/s for G.711 and 0.8Mb/s for G.729.
 Almost all Enterprise LAN networks can support this level of traffic without any special engineering.
 Refer to the supported ICP Engineering guidelines for further information.